cgtcc/Docker-Ubuntu-Xenial-LTS/README.md

 This Docker image is pushed to https://www.docker.com/codecoaster/docker-ubuntu-latest-lts

-In order to run this image from a Docker install on Linux / OsX :
+To run this image, do :

 <code>docker run codecoaster/docker-ubuntu-latest-lts</code>

-...or use Kittematic if you are under Windows : https://docs.docker.com/toolbox/toolbox_install_windows/
+...or use Kitematic if you are under Windows, or OsX : https://kitematic.com/